riolly/create-t3-app/README.md

   - [Fonts](#-fonts)
   - [Favicon](#-favicon)

-The documentation below show _how I modify the original code base_ into what you'll find in this repo & some _useful tips & trick_.
+This documentation below show _how I modify the original code base_ into what you'll find in this repo & also some _useful tips & trick_.

 - _If your case same with mine/ you agree with all my opinion_, **just use it & start**.
-- _If your case is different than mine/ agree only some of my opinion_, **use create-t3-app & add the tools you need.**
+- _If your case is different than mine/ agree only some of my opinion_, **use create-t3-app & add the tools/ config you need.**

-⚠️ **I personally encourage the second point.
-Follow the docs and add what you need**
+⚠️ **I personally encourage the second point.**

 :smiley: If you find it helpful, feel free to use. <br/>
 🥰 If you have opinion that you think better, feel free to discuss.<br/>